learnbin.net nav logo

 Figure 11: The Resin transfer molding process

 Products that are made by resin transfer molding have a good surface finish on both sides.
-This is a comparatively economic method because the tooling cost is low and only low pressure is used.
+This is a comparatively economical method because the tooling cost is low and only low pressure is used.

 This method is safer because of low volatile emissions due to the closed mold process.

-Applications of the resin transfer molding process are, hollow shapes and automotive body parts, big containers, bathtubs, etc.
+Applications of the resin transfer molding process are hollow shapes and automotive body parts, big containers, bathtubs, etc.

 02. Vacuum infusion process